 Founded by Christopher Shotola-Hardt, the first Wilsonville Festival of Arts (WFA) was held in June 1998, but WACC didn’t take over production of WFA until 2001.
 Since then, the annual early summer Wilsonville Festival of Arts has long been WACC’s signature production.
 In 1999 & 2000, WACC produced two December festivals (the Millennial Winter Lights Festival) to celebrate the dawning of the new millennium.
 These winter festivals were hosted at Frog Pond Church.

 Since the early 2000s, WACC has sponsored a Senior scholarship to benefit one or more visual or performing arts students graduating from Wilsonville High School or Arts & Technologies High School.
 In 2016, the scholarship was renamed “The Wilsonville Arts & Culture Council White-Berry-Meekins Memorial Scholarship.”
 The scholarship honors the memories of three vital, former WACC board members: Dick White, Sandra Berry, and Ana Meekins, who have all passed away.
-The WLWV School District and its Fine & Performing arts programs have been represented on the board by Christopher Shotola-Hardt and Joan Carlson, but with their recent retirements from the district, Troy Mathews now serves as WLWV liaison.
+The WLWV School District and its Fine & Performing arts programs have been represented on the board by Christopher Shotola-Hardt and Joan Carlson, but with their recent retirements from the district, Angennette Escobar & Troy Mathews now serve as WLWV liaisons.

 WE, along with community friends and other community organizations like the Wilsonville chapter of the Rotary Club, celebrated the many contributions of our Founding WACC Director Theonie Gilmore at the 2019 Festival of Arts.
 Kit Whittaker, a long time friend of Theonie and WACC Board member, coordinated the festivities and community outreach for this event, along with then-WACC President, P.K.
 Melethil.